Don’t get stuck! Learn some plumbing blog ideas.

 It’s highly unlikely that a homeowner with a blocked toilet overflowing onto their bathroom floor is going to stop to read your blog post.

 However, your emergency-plumbing-solution blog post wasn’t written for right-now emergencies.
+Plumbing blog topics don’t always have to written for the user right now.

 Most of the time, significant plumbing issues start small.
 Perhaps, your reader knows that they have a problem that they need to fix, but can’t afford to fix it right now.
 Maybe they simply lack the time or resources.